portableDD/Jumga/README.md

 Jumga charges 2.0% charge from the money paid to the sellers' shop and 20% from the money paid to the Rider.

-#JUMGA IS BUILT FOR THE PURPOSE OF COMPETING IN THE FLUTTERWAVE DEVELOPER CHALLENGE BY AYOOLUWA and DORCAS
+# JUMGA IS BUILT FOR THE PURPOSE OF COMPETING IN THE FLUTTERWAVE DEVELOPER CHALLENGE BY AYOOLUWA and DORCAS

+## DISCLAIMER: To test payment please use flutterwave test cards as this project is still on development mode